mavfarm/coding-challenges/iOS/Mav_Farm_iOS_Coding_Challenge.md

 ## Mav Farm iOS Coding Challenge

-# Mav Farm meets SpaceX
+#Mav Farm meets SpaceX

 We believe that the best way to gauge a developer’s skills is to inspect their work on a specific project.
 This gives the person a chance to show their understanding of the platform they specialized on, regardless of their social or personal skills that could interfere during an in-person interview.

 This exercise is a way for you to show us your skills.
 Here are the basics of how we will evaluate the delivered project:

 - Proper use of the version control system
-- Understanding of object oriented programming and iOS patterns • Good grasp of best practices in Swift
+- Understanding of object oriented programming and iOS patterns
+- Good grasp of best practices in Swift
 - Solid understanding of UIKit, its core classes and functionality
 - Ability to work with RESTful APIs, networking integration on iOS